richardtshop/support-zoom-dev2020/Week_6/5-Lego_Tests/README.md

 `colour` used attribute reader
 `@style` accesses instance variable directly and doesn't use attribute reader

-Legoitem
+`Legoitem`

 `attr_accessor :name, :weight`

 These are never used.
-Attributes are set/get directly
+Attributes are set/get directly.

-Doesn't look like attribute accessors are ever used, neither to set or get
+Actually it doesn't look like attribute accessors are ever used, neither to set or get.